palaniraja/swiftuml/README.md

-# Swift to PlantUML
+# Swift to PlantUML (work-in-progress)

-Using SourceKitten and PlantUML to generate UML diagrams from source code.
+Using SourceKitten and PlantUML to generate UML class diagrams from swift source code.

 ![Class diagram output without relationship](screenshot.png)